input-output-hk/partner-chains-smart-contracts/offchain/README.md

 Available commands:

 ```
   init-tokens-mint                  Pre-mint tokens without setting the inital committee
   init                              Initialise sidechain
   addresses                         Get the script addresses for a given sidechain
   claim-v1                          Claim a FUEL tokens from a proof
   burn-v1                           Burn a certain amount of FUEL tokens
   claim-v2                          Claim FUEL tokens from thin air
   burn-v2                           Burn a certain amount of FUEL tokens
   register                          Register a committee candidate
   deregister                        Deregister a committee member
   candidate-permission-token        Mint candidate permission tokens
   save-checkpoint                   Saving a new checkpoint
   committee-hash                    Update the committee hash
   save-root                         Saving a new merkle root
   committee-handover                An alias for saving the merkle root, followed by
                                     updating the committee hash
   insert-version                    Initialize a new protocol version
   update-version                    Update an existing protocol version
   invalidate-version                Invalidate a protocol version
+  insert-d-parameter                Insert an Ariadne d-parameter for the first time for multi-type committee election
+  update-d-parameter                Update an existing D parameter
+  remove-d-parameter                Remove an existing D parameter - WILL ALSO BREAK THE CHAIN
+  update-permissioned-candidates    Update the Permissioned Candidates list
+  collect-garbage                   Burn unneccessary NFTs

 ```

 #### 3.1.1.
 Initialising the sidechain